wp-plugins/flyzoo/readme.txt

 * Embedded Chat Room: give direct access to chat rooms by embedding them into pages (PRO Plan)

-* Real-time Visitors Tracking: see who is online and send chat invitations to visitors
+* Real-time Visitors Tracking: see who is online and send chat invitations to visitors and potential customers

 * Pop out chat windows: chat rooms can be detached from the page and pop up to an external window to improve user experience